 Shockbyte is known for affordable plans and a straightforward setup process.
 They target budget-conscious server owners who want to get online quickly without fuss.

 Apex Hosting positions itself as a premium option with a custom-built control panel, extensive mod support, and a wider game selection.
-They charge more but deliver additional features.
+They charge more but deliver additional features that power users appreciate.

 Pricing Comparison